dapr/community/technical-and-steering-committee-charter.md

 The steering and technical committee desires to always reach consensus.

-Decisions requiring a vote include: issuing written policy, amending existing written policy, all spending, hiring, and contracting, official responses to publicly raised issues, or any other decisions that at least half the members present decide require a vote.
+Decisions requiring a vote include: issuing written governance policy, amending existing written governance policy, all spending, official responses to publicly raised issues, or any other decisions that at least half the members present decide require a vote.

 Decisions are made in meetings when a quorum of the members are present and may pass with at least half the members of the committee supporting it.